CryptoAce85/-warp-plus-unlocker2/README.md

   - Now you will get one gig extra in the same way as you have shared the app at repeat as long as you have the program running.
   - Enjoy the free WARP+ GBs!!

- # This works well on computer verision aswell.
+ # This works on computer verision aswell.